 ‘EQUALITY’, not ‘INCLUSION’

 Inclusion is a positive word, frequently used in relation to Special Needs, but because it subtly and innocently implies a hierarchy, where some include others, we prefer the word equality, where every child is equally important, special and valued.
+We recognised that we all have barriers and strengths in relation to our learning, which change over time.
+At Brandlehow, there are currently just over 10% children who have identified special needs, with 11 children with EHCPs and 2 pending.

 Lots of children at any one given time – every child in the course of their time at Brandlehow - will receive support or personalised input to either help get over a barrier or to work on a strength.
 This will be provided either in a small group or on a one-to-one basis.
 This support takes place before and after school, during assemblies, or during school hours on a rotational basis so that the same learning is not missed repeatedly.
 We’re lucky enough to have lots of specially trained staff with passion and areas of expertise such as Occupational Therapy, Speech and Language Therapy, Maths and Social skills.